MoritzB90/PyRID/sphinx/Developers/Theory/methods.rst

    corresponding edges that intersect with the boundary (purple lines).
    If boundary conditions are set to "fixed concentration" transparent triangles and edges act as absorbing boundaries but in addition release new molecules into the simulation volume.
-(Right) The same is the case for those parts of the simulation box border that is not intersecting with one of the compartments. **B** For periodic boundary conditions, PyRID follows the minimal image convention, i.e. a particle (black marker) only interacts (colored arrows) with the closest image (grey marker) of the other particles in the system.
+(Right) If mesh compartments intersect the boundary of the simulation box, the remaining part of the box boundary must also be represented by a triangulated mesh. **B** For periodic boundary conditions, PyRID follows the minimal image convention, i.e. a particle (black marker) only interacts (colored arrows) with the closest image (grey marker) of the other particles in the system.